veryl-lang/doc/book/src/06_development_environment/02_dependencies.md

 If you want to add other Veryl projects to dependencies of your project, you can add them to `[dependencies]` section in `Veryl.toml`.
 The left hand side of entry is the project name of the dependency, and the right hand side is the source and version.
-`github` is a syntax sugger to refer a repository on GitHub.
+`github` is a syntax sugar to refer a repository on GitHub.
 Instead of it, `git` with a full URL can be used.

 ```toml
 [dependencies]